AlokKumarYadav2410/notes-hub/README.md

 4. Push to your branch: git push origin feature-name.
 5. Open a pull request.

+---

 ## 📜 License
 - This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.
+---

 ## ❤️ Acknowledgments
 - Built with love by **Alok Kumar Yadav**.
-- Inspired by the need for simple and effective task management.
+- Inspired by the need for simple and effective note management.

+---

 ## 🌐 Connect with Me
 - Let's connect and collaborate!